infonl/info-jira-scrumboard/README.md

-*I get errors in the Test Scenarios once pasted them into Confluence* IN the JS-part, somewhere in the configuration settings: Fill in jiraServerId for Confluence macros to JIRA stories
+*I get errors in the Test Scenarios once pasted them into Confluence* In the JS-part, somewhere in the configuration settings: Fill in jiraServerId for Confluence macros to JIRA stories

 You can get this ID by looking into the source of a confluence page while you added a JIRA marcro in that page, or ask your admin: https://confluence.atlassian.com/adminjiraserver/finding-your-server-id-938847652.html